-The consolidated financial statements as of December 31st, 2021 and 2020 have been prepared in accordance with International Financial Reporting Standards (IFRS), as issued by the International Accounting Standards Board (IASB).
+The consolidated financial statements as at December 31st, 2022 and 2021 have been prepared in accordance with International Financial Reporting Standards (IFRS), as issued by the International Accounting Standards Board (IASB).

-The consolidated financial statements as of December 31st, 2021 and 2020 have been prepared on a historical cost basis, except for financial assets at fair value and defined benefit obligations at fair value, as explained further below.
+The consolidated financial statements as at December 31st, 2022 and 2021 have been prepared on a historical cost basis, except for financial assets at fair value and defined benefit obligations at fair value, as explained further below.